Ed94/pikuma_ps1/readme.md

 [armips](https://github.com/Kingcom/armips)

 * Supports doing bare-metal assembly for the ps1
-* `scoop install armips`
+* `scoop install armips` or just clone and build..

 [pscx-redux](https://github.com/grumpycoders/pcsx-redux/): A collection of tools, research, hardware design, and libraries aiming at development and reverse engineering on the PlayStation 1.

 * Used as the runtime sandbox emulated the ps1
 * Has hookups to behaving as a gdb server which can be utilized with the gdb client in vscode.
 * Supports symbolic info emitted by armips
-* pysq library has been sucessfully adjusted for modern compiler usage (see: src/)
+* pysq library has been sucessfully adjusted for modern compiler usage (see: `src/`)

 [MIPS Toolchain (from pscx-redux)](https://static.grumpycoder.net/pixel/mips/)